ElektraInitiative/libelektra/doc/decisions/5_implemented/decision_process.md

   Nevertheless they don't want to avoid other solutions, are open to arguments/facts/etc. and incorporate all input of decision PR fairly.
 - We will always be able to reach an consensus even if it requires that the core or plugins get multiple implementations.
   We don't need a vote (besides the approved review) or a benevolent dictatorship.
-- Unlike the Rust Decision process, decisions in Elektra do not have a disadvantage if they were flawed in early stages.
-  Only the end results counts.
 - Different to initiatives like Rust, most contributors in Elektra are not experts in configuration management or programming languages.
   So we do not expect that a clear problem or solution is in the decision writer's mind beforehand.
   Instead the decision process is a supported learning process.
 - People focus on getting the best solutions and not to wish for the impossible.
 - People creating decision PRs have strong motives to also finish it.
   They take extra effort on them to be clear about the problem and find the best solution.
+- The decision process itself isn't a barrier for people to write their first decision.

 ## Considered Alternatives

 - Issues like https://issues.libelektra.org/4521
 - GitHub discussions
 - Votings
-- The maintainer decides
+- maintainer decides
 - PEPs: https://peps.python.org
 - RFCs: https://www.ietf.org/standards/rfcs/
 - Change requests: https://en.wikipedia.org/wiki/Change_request